RedisGears/RedisGears/docs/create_development_environment.md

 redis.registerFunction("hello", (function() { return"Hello World" }));
 ```

-This file can be send to be evaluated by Triggers and Functions using `redis-cli`.
-From the project root directory, run the following:
+This file can be sent to be evaluated by Triggers and Functions using `redis-cli`.
+To do this, from within the project root directory, run the following:

 ```bash
 redis-cli -x TFUNCTION LOAD < ./dist/main.js